Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 by Harry Roth

 Earlier this week, Congressmen Jamie Raskin and Don Beyer and Senator Peter Welch reintroduced the Ranked Choice Voting Act.
-Rep. Raskin, a proponent of election schemes like the National Popular Vote interstate compact and ranked-choice voting (RCV), first introduced the same bill in 2019 and is a former board member and close ally of the one of RCV’s biggest funders and promoters, FairVote.
+Rep. Raskin, a proponent of election schemes like the National Popular Vote interstate compact and ranked-choice voting (RCV), first introduced the same bill in 2019 and is a former board member and close ally of the one of RCV’s biggest funders, FairVote.

 The bill would mandate the use of RCV for all primary and general congressional races beginning in 2030.
 Luckily for the country, its chances of passing in this congress are slim, but if this bill were ever enacted, it would force states to go through the same electoral struggles as Maine and Alaska.